tileissner/knuckle-pad/README.md

 # Parts needed

 # Future plans

+- <del>switch plate</del>
+- <del>Bottom plate</del>
+- Change to black pill microcontroller (might not be needed as pro micros with usb-c start to pop up)
+- Hot-Swap
-Definitely still planning on designing a switch plate and might even decide to design a stacked acrylic case if I'm feeling spicy.
+- Might design a stacked acrylic case if I'm feeling spicy (not anytime soon though)